ARMmbed/mbed-os/README.md

 ## Getting Started for Developers

-Please note that you will require [mbed-cli](https://github.com/ARMmbed/mbed-cli) to build mbed OS.
+Please note that you will require [mbed CLI](https://github.com/ARMmbed/mbed-cli) to build mbed OS.
 For more details please read the getting started guide for developers using mbed OS in applications:

 - [Getting Started](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/)